FiteAnalytics/sdk/README.md

 ```
 Inputs:
-    :param function: Client member function to invoke for each security
+:param function: (function) Client member function to invoke for each security
-    :param security_args: Object mapping security_id (string) to an object of key word arguments for the function
+:param security_args: (dict) Object mapping security_id (string) to an object of key word arguments for the function
-    :keyword callback: websocket client only
+:keyword callback: (function) websocket client only, optional

 Output: A list of corresponding results for each security ID specified
 ```